 These camera systems often have a lot of features beyond just recording footage that help them function more like larger security setups – they’ll have motion detection, and may have features such as spotlights, built-in sirens, two-way communication and more.

 See our guide to the best smart security camera systems (opens in new tab).

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 The Arlo Essential Spotlight (opens in new tab) brings with it the perfect blend of functionality, affordability and quality – and we think it's just about the best smart home security camera for most people at the moment.

 It's well protected against the rigours of the outdoors, it has battery life that's going to last you half the year, and it has a solid 1080p video feed that you can tune into any time (as well as getting alerts whenever there's any movement in front of the camera's field of view).

-• See all of the best cheap security cameras
+See our guide to the best cheap security cameras (opens in new tab)

 T3's best cheap smart security camera